jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_grid_sessionlocks.md

-If a lock is one on which this session is waiting, the Status column will show it as being blocked.
-This column also highlights locks that are blocking other sessions.

 The Status column shows whether the locks have been **granted** to the session, or whether they are currently **blocked** and waiting on another session.

 The details in this grid are: